 Our goal is to see families restored but that’s not always possible at least for the immediate so we help guide youth away from their immediate crisis and towards a safer and healthier environment.
 Youth may also be referred to our long-term supportive housing program, Babich House, which allows us to provide them with a continuum of care in an environment that feels like home.

 Sometimes when youth aren’t ready to access services but the weather turns for the worst and they need a warm, dry place to be they will come inside Cyrus Centre where we will provide for their immediate safety.
-Cyrus Centre Provides a shelter and a warming centre for youth during extreme weather;
+Cyrus Centre Provides a shelter and a warming centre for youth and young adults aged 12-24 during extreme weather;

 - A safe place to sleep